 To measure the impact on P-12 student learning and development, the EPP analyzes P-12 assessment data provided by alumni.
 The EPP created a plan with action steps to collect data that demonstrates completers have an impact on P-12 student learning and development.
-This plan was implemented in the Spring of 2023 and the submitted data will be analyzed by EPP faculty in the Summer and Fall.
-The EPP is also continuing to work with the Office of Alumni to collect meaningful data that shows the impact on learning and development.
+This plan was implemented in the Spring of 2023 and the submitted data will be analyzed by EPP faculty every Summer and Fall.
+The EPP is also continuing to work with the Office of Alumni and the Provost's Office to collect meaningful data that shows the impact on learning and development.